SosaWISE/meteor-typescript-libs/README.md

-# Meteor TypeScript libraries
+# Meteor TypeScript libraries -- deprecated

+## Deprecated

+This package is now deprecated, and these definitions are no longer maintained.
+However, these definitions should work up to Meteor version 1.2.1.

+The most up-to-date definitions for Meteor 1.2 and beyond can now be found using the NPM [Typings definition manager](https://www.npmjs.com/package/typings).
+Here are the meteor definitions referenced by that tool: <https://github.com/meteor-typings>.

+Also, there is currently an effort supported by the Meteor Development Group to create a TypeScript build compiler package, and an early version of the package can be tested using [`barbatus:typescript`](https://atmospherejs.com/barbatus/typescript).
+This package will eventually incorporated as a Meteor core package (e.g. like the `coffeescript` package).
+It appears that the recommended practice for adding definitions using that package will be to add them using the [`typings`](https://github.com/typings/typings) tool.

+You can follow discussion about this effort [here](https://github.com/Urigo/angular2-meteor/issues/102#issuecomment-200915763).

+## Description

 This project adds TypeScript definition files related to Meteor.
 It includes *meteor.d.ts* plus many others.
-These are definitions for Meteor 1.3, and they require TypeScript 1.8 or higher (to allow for string literal types).
+Although these definitions were created using the Meteor 1.3 docs, they lack definitions for the ES6 modules now supported by Meteor version 1.3 and later.
+These definitions require TypeScript 1.8 or higher (to allow for string literal types).
 These definitions are mostly backwards compatible for any 1.* Meteor version.

-## Deprecation?

-This package will probably soon be deprecated.
-There is currently an effort supported by the Meteor Development Group to create a TypeScript build compiler package, and an early version of the package can be tested using [`barbatus:typescript`](https://atmospherejs.com/barbatus/typescript).
-This package will eventually incorporated as a Meteor core package (e.g. like the `coffeescript` package).
-It appears that the recommended practice for adding definitions using that package will be to add them using the [`typings`](https://github.com/typings/typings) tool.

-You can follow discussion about this effort [here](https://github.com/Urigo/angular2-meteor/issues/102#issuecomment-200915763).

 ## Why use TypeScript?